Flavor Profile

 Tasting Notes

-It is moderately sweet to the palate.
-With a buckwheat honey flavor, the juniper is creamy and piney.
+Flavor: Moderately sweet, with a buckwheat honey flavor, the juniper is creamy and piney.
 Hints of orange butter, pine blossom, vanilla, butterscotch and toffee all emerge.
-Tom Cat Gin is rich and unctuous.

-If you chill it in the freezer, the honey adds a creamy, thick viscousness.
+Chilled: If you chill it in the freezer, the honey adds a creamy, thick viscousness.
 It envelops the tongue and almost has a light dessert sauce flavor.
-Among all aged gins, the honey makes Tom Cat Gin the only one I’ve yet tried that creates this effect.
-The cold does mute some of the other notes— juniper and resinous pine with a hint of orange are all that remain.
-But it is still delicious.
+The cold does mute some the juniper however.

 Cocktails